ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 3. And so on...

-#### Is VCD compatible with PCI-DSS, SHC, HDS certifications?
+#### Is VCD compatible with PCI-DSS, SNC, HDS certifications?

-No VCD on OVHcloud is not yet compatible with PCI-DSS, SHC, HDS security options.
+No VCD on OVHcloud is not yet compatible with PCI-DSS, SNC, HDS security options.

 #### What type of migration will it be used for?